ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-hemanialaparthi/writing/proposals/show_proposal_one.md

 - **Objective One**: Helping students figure out the differences between the majors in the CIS department
 - **Objective Two**: Help find the right major for them and the future aspects of that certain major
-- **Objective Three**: Finding good major/minor combinations with major science
+- **Objective Three**: Finding good major/minor combinations with major computer science and learning more about what people usually do with computer science/ any CIS majors.

 ## 📚 Sample Questions